pierluigigrossi/pierluigigrossi.github.io/_pages/about.md

 I'm playing with [SRv6](https://www.segment-routing.net/ietf) and operating on SR-MPLS (Segment Routing MPLS) with TI-LFA (Topology Indipendent Loop Free Alternate). [find out more](/ip)

-Programming langague I use to automate networks: linux shell, Python, Java
+Programming langagues I use to automate networks: linux shell, Python, Java

 Back to where it all began: Fixed Telephone Network [find out more](/voice).